ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 • MacOS: Go to System Preferences > Date & Time and check “Set date and time automatically.”

-VPNs and proxies often manipulate network traffic, which can interfere with SSL/TLS connections.
-Temporarily disabling these services can help identify if they are causing the error.
+VPNs and proxies can interfere with SSL/TLS connections.
+Temporarily disabling these services might help identify if they’re causing the error.

-If the error persists, attempt to access the website using another browser or device.
-This can help determine if the issue is specific to your current setup or more widespread.
+If the error persists, attempt to access the website using another browser or device to determine if the issue is specific to your current setup.

-• If the browser explicitly warns of risks, do not bypass the error unless you are confident the website is secure and trustworthy.
+• If your browser warns of security risks, do not bypass the error unless you’re certain the website is secure and trustworthy.

-• If necessary, contact the website owner to report the issue.
+• Consider contacting the website owner to report the issue if it persists.

 For Website Owners: Resolving the Issue